GUIMess/bubbas-recipes/README.md

 - [x] Add profile pic to user profiles
 - [ ] Allow users to follow other users
 - [ ] show username and number of likes on feed page
-- [ ] Allow photos to be public/private
+- [ ] Allow recipes to be public/private
 - [ ] implement like functionality for individual comments
-- [ ] implement like functionality for individual photos
+- [ ] implement like functionality for individual recipes

 # Bugs
 You tell me!